Do not SEARCH the internet for articles on this

 Note on "Imitation."
 (Magenta Box):

-Sometimes students say that the computer won't "actually" produce consciousness because it's only imitating what brains do.
-This is like saying that someone who imitates Gene Kelly won't actually be dancing, or that someone who imitates Julia Child in this video, won't actually produce Bernaise sauce.
+Sometimes students say that the computer won't "actually" produce consciousness because it's only imitating or simulating what brains do.
+This is like saying that someone who imitates Gene Kelly won't actually be dancing, or that someone who imitates Julia Child in this video, won't actually produce Bernaise sauce, or that an ornithopter (a device that imitates bird wings flapping) won't actually fly.

 This prompt does NOT say that the scientists in the story make a computer to do anything different or less than what the human brain actually does.
 The computer is not running a simulation.
 The computer is not emulating only part of what the brain does.
 It is not emulating just the bits that make consciousness, or just the bits involved in making consciousness.
 It emulates the whole thing.
 Do NOT pretend that scientists in this prompt made a computer to do different things than what the brain does, and then called it "conscious."
 That is not the story.